 Energy efficiency savings in industry, buildings, and transport will be crucial to the fundamental shift towards non-fossil energy sources.
 If energy consumption is too high, providing enough non-fossil energy supply and avoiding lock-in in fossil fuel energy infrastructure will just be impossible.
 With current trends, based on growth of population and the economy, global energy use would increase by about 75 per cent from 2010 levels by 2050.
 In studies to keep warming to 1.5 degrees, this is limited to around 10 per cent, representing an enormous improvement in energy efficiency.

-Transport, where fossil fuels currently supply 92 per cent of energy, will need to shift to alternative renewables including electricity, sustainable biofuels, and ‘green hydrogen’ by 2050.
+Transport, where fossil fuels currently supply 92 per cent of energy, will need to shift to alternative renewables including electricity, sustainable biofuels, and “green hydrogen” by 2050.
 For passenger vehicles, electricity is most promising in light of current trends in driving range, battery performance, and the cost of electric vehicles.
-For freight transport, shipping, and aviation biofuels or ‘green hydrogen’ will be more important, as electrification is more difficult.
+For freight transport, shipping, and aviation biofuels or The reports warn of the growing influence of politicians holding public office on the work of government institutions, and of increasing corruption.
+Public money has poured into private businesses, the public interest is ignored, and the rule of law has deteriorated.
+These serious allegations have been rejected outright by the Serbian authorities, with Prime Minister Ana Brnabić accusing Freedom House of “green hydrogen” will be more important, as electrification is more difficult.
 But for transport too improvements in energy efficiency are needed and electric vehicles, public transport, a shift to rail and water freight transport, and structural changes leading to lower transport demand can all contribute.
 Active government intervention through investments in transport infrastructure, vehicle emissions standards, and fuel composition standards will be essential to make the transition happen.

 In buildings, energy efficiency and replacing fossil fuels with (non-fossil) electricity are the main interventions required.
-In 1.5degree studies, electricity should cover 55-75 per cent of energy use in 2050.
+In studies on 1.5 degrees, electricity should cover 55-75 per cent of energy use in 2050.
 The greatest challenge is phasing out fossil fuels for space heating, cooking, and hot water, particularly in existing buildings.
 In the Netherlands, where natural gas is the dominant energy source for buildings at the moment, the government has announced an end to natural gas for 2050.
 Municipalities are being charged with a district-by-district planned operation to get seven million residential buildings off fossil fuel.

-taking the action and investing now will greatly reduce the costs of eventual climate change damage and adaption measure
+taking the action and investing now will greatly reduce the costs of eventual climate change damage and adaption measures

 In industry, there are some hard nuts to crack.
 The chemical industry relies on fossil fuels as raw materials.
 Coal is a key input for steel making.
 Cement production releases CO2 due to its carbonate raw material.
 Then chemical, steel, cement, glass, paper, and aluminium production all require large amounts of energy for heating and processing.
 So apart from improving energy efficiency and shifting from fossil to renewable energy sources and non-fossil electricity, fundamental changes in production processes are also needed.
 For the chemicals, this means a shift to biological raw materials and green hydrogen.
 For steel making, electric processes and again green hydrogen have to replace coal.
 Given the long investment cycles in industry, there is no time to waste.
 Studies that keep warming below 1.5 degrees show that CO2 emissions from industry in 2050 will have to be 75 to 90 per cent below their 2010 level.